goatslacker/alt/README.md

 ### Flexibility

 You can choose to use alt in many ways just like you'd use flux.
 This means your asynchronous data fetching can live in the actions, or they can live in the stores.
-Stores may also be traditional singletons as in flux, or you can create an instance and have multilple store copies.
+Stores may also be traditional singletons as in flux, or you can create an instance and have multiple store copies.
 This leads us into server side rendering.

 ### Server Side Rendering